 Emergency Alert System (EAS)

-The Emergency Alert System (EAS) is a national warning system that uses radio, television, and satellite channels broadcast important public safety information during times of emergency.
+The Emergency Alert System (EAS) is a national warning system that uses radio, television, and satellite channels to broadcast important public safety information during times of emergency.
 When an EAS is issued, you will hear a tone followed by an audio message.
 Participating television broadcasters will also display a visual message, which might take the form of a scrolling banner or a static slide.

 This system can be used by state authorities to deliver emergency information, such as America’s Missing: Broadcast Emergency Response (AMBER) alerts and severe weather warnings.